Love, Let Me Count the Ways

 It gets better.
 But it is never perfect and we learn to not expect it will be.

-We have to make marriage, not our children our top priority.
+We have to make a marriage, not our children our top priority.
 One day our kids will leave home, leaving just us and our spouses and that is the relationship we cannot go without working on.

 How many times have we gotten so mad at our spouses over something knowing we could never forgive them and being so hurt by them yet given time or a night’s sleep gives us a different perspective?

 What benefit or toil is it to spend close company with one person for years on end?
-We know nearly half of marriages do not make it.
+We know nearly half of the marriages do not make it.
 It is thought if there are not a few disagreements at least that a lot of suppression is going on which could well end in a big blow up!
 So better to grieve our differences in a peaceful manner.

 Perhaps some are on a second marriage and trying so hard to do better.
 Trying hard to not make the same mistakes twice.